Account Export API

 Authorization: Basic <base64-encoded-API-token>

 The Account Export API uses API tokens to authenticate requests.
 Your API token must be a strict Base64 encoding of your API Key ID and its API Secret Key, separated by a colon.
-You can use an existing API token if it has the required permissions or ask an account administrator to generate a new one from the Personalization UI by navigating to Security > API Tokens > Create Token.
-For more information on API tokens, see Personalization API Tokens on the Salesforce Help site.
+You can use an existing API token if it has the required permissions.
+Alternatively, you can ask an account administrator to generate a new one from the Personalization UI.
+For more information on API tokens, see Personalization API Tokens on Salesforce Help.

 Alternatively, if you use cURL to interact with the API, you can send your API Key ID and its API Key Secret using the